ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

         - detailed error messages: stores .htm error pages that would've gone to the client
         - deployment logging: errors that occur during publish
     - logs are streamed in real time
+    - you can access the stream through an FTP URL of from the log stream page on your web app resource

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes